 We had 18 guys show up for this class.
 Fleet was also able to join us.
-He mainly sat in the back and observed, pipping up every not and again.
+He mainly sat in the back and observed, piping up every now and again.
 Richard opened with a weather report.
-I was surprised to hear some of the guys respond “Bright and sunny, grounded, pleasant.”
-Its often an eye opener to me to hear such positivity coming from the guys…inspiring to say the least…
+I was surprised to hear some guys respond, “Bright and sunny, grounded, pleasant.”
+It's often an eye-opener to me to hear such positivity from the guys…inspiring to say the least…

-Richard then moved into stillness meditation, asking us “is it possible to even sit still for 30 seconds?!”
-He guides us into the taking our seat, instructing us to feel our feet on the floor, our bottoms on the chair.
+Richard then moved into stillness meditation, asking us, “Is it possible to sit still for 30 seconds?!”
+He guides us into taking our seats, instructing us to feel our feet on the floor and our bottoms on the chair.
 He brings a lightness and a sense of humor to our seeming need to move, to think.
 I noticed my own anxiety rise up as he told us not to move AT ALL.
-Its amazing what the instruction to sit still can do to ones mind!
+It's amazing what the instruction to sit still can do to one's mind!

-It was a great teaching on holding our seats..
+It was a great teaching about holding our seats.

-Jill then moved us towards the Drama Triangle…she begins to explain some of the key concepts, such as rescuer, persecutor and victim.
-She explains the victim role first saying how people stuck in this pattern are powerless, that they are very reactive, that they feel helpless.
-“Its the ‘the system isn’t fair’ kind of mentality” she says and relates this directly to the men by saying “my attorney screwed me.”
+Jill then moved us toward the Drama Triangle…she explained some key concepts, such as rescuer, persecutor, and victim.
+She explains the victim role first, saying how people stuck in this pattern are powerless, very reactive, and feel helpless.
+“Its the ‘the system isn’t fair’ kind of mentality,” she relates this directly to the men by saying, “my attorney screwed me.”

-She explains how there are two roles being played out.
-She then moves to persecutor role.
-She explains how this is person who is blaming, critical, “basically pointing the finger” she says “you’re the problem, you’re the cause.”
-She says how this creates a false sense of power before moving onto the rescuer.
-“This person” she says “is the one who needs to be needed.”
-She explains how they ‘help’ the victim by keeping the victim in the victim spot and that they are often the ones coddling, protecting, etc.
+She explains how two roles are being played out.
+She then moves to the persecutor role.
+She explains how this person is blaming, critical, “basically pointing the finger” She says, “You’re the problem.
+You’re the cause.”
+She says this creates a false sense of power before moving on to the rescuer.
+“This person,” she says, “is the one who needs to be needed.”
+She explains how they ‘help’ the victim by keeping the victim in the victim's spot and that they are often the ones coddling, protecting, etc.

-Madrone, Jill and Richard then move onto a role play, which was really funny.
-The guys loved it and even awarded them the Academy Award for their performances!
+Madrone, Jill, and Richard then moved on to a role-play, which was funny.
+The guys loved it and even received the Academy Award for their performances!

 Jill then takes this opportunity to ask the guys about what roles they saw in the interaction, “who played what role?” she asks.
-She notes how super fluid it is and how quickly things can shift, “in less then 2 minutes!” she exclaims.
+She notes how superfluid it is and how quickly things can shift, “in less then 2 minutes!” she exclaims.
 One of the guys notes how we do “anything to win” after seeing the skit.
 Fleet then explains how we also do this process internally.
-Richard elaborates by saying how our internal world can also contradict the way we project ourselves.
-“I can be in my own drama triangle without any help” Jill laughs.
+Richard elaborates by saying how our internal world can also contradict how we project ourselves.
+“I can be in my own drama triangle without help,” Jill laughs.

-She then moves into the Empowerment Triangle and shows us how we can “flip it” (speaking of the Drama Triangle).
-She explains how this is ‘mirror like image’ of the drama triangle, she explains how its inverted.
-The persecutor becomes the challenger, the victim becomes the co-creator and the rescuer becomes the coach.
-The co-creator asks ‘what can I do?
+She then moves into the Empowerment Triangle and shows us how to “flip it” (speaking of the Drama Triangle).
+She explains how this is a ‘mirror-like image’ of the drama triangle and how it's inverted.
+The persecutor becomes the challenger, the victim becomes the co-creator, and the rescuer becomes the coach.
+The co-creator asks, ‘What can I do?
 How can I change the situation?
 We pull ourselves out of this role.
-“It’s not passive”, Jill explains, “and it’s not reactive.
+“It’s not passive,” Jill explains, “and it’s not reactive.
 It’s more empowered.”
-She goes onto explain how the role of ‘challenger.’
-“They are reflective, asking ‘what’s going on?’ there is a sort of openness, a gentleness, mirror like wisdom…” She says how it’s a totally different usage of language.
-She explains how these are “active not reactive”.
-She says how there is a sense of openness, no one is rescuing anyone, no one is blaming anyone, and no one is saying “whoa is me” One of the guys seemed confused with the roles.
-Fleet explains how we can convert the energy; he explains how we’re talking about how to shift roles.
+She goes on to explain how the role of ‘challenger.’
+“They are reflective, asking ‘what’s going on?’ there is a sort of openness, a gentleness, mirror-like wisdom…” She says how it’s a different usage of language.
+She explains how these are “active, not reactive.”
+She says there is a sense of openness; no one is rescuing anyone, no one is blaming anyone, and no one is saying, “Woe is me” One of the guys seemed confused with the roles.
+Fleet explains how we can convert the energy and how we’re talking about shifting roles.

 Jill then moves the guys into writing down a scenario where they found themselves on the drama triangle.
-Jill and Rebecca sift though all the responses and choose one to share.
-It’s related to having to share a TV in the cell and how irritating it can be at times to deal with that dynamic.
+Jill and Rebecca sifted through all the responses and chose one to share.
+It’s related to having to share a TV in the cell and how irritating it can sometimes be to deal with that dynamic.
 There was a bit of discussion around possible solutions.
-Jill asks them “what could you say that would not put someone else on the defensive.”
+Jill asks them, “what could you say that would not put someone else on the defensive.”
 She encouraged them to use “I” statements.
-Richard brings it back to how we always have our practice with us, that this is tool.
+Richard brings it back to how we always have our practice with us, that this is a tool.

 Rebecca then moves us into the ‘Tense and Relax’ exercise.
-She explains how when we clench something so tightly, when we actually release it we have a much deeper release.
-She has them tense their fists first, then their shoulders then their stomach then their face, then their shoulder blade.
-It was interesting for me because the clenching seemed so connected to anger..
+She explains how when we clench something so tightly when we release it, we have a much deeper release.
+She has them tense their fists first, then their shoulders, then their stomach, then their face, then their shoulder blade.
+It was interesting for me because the clenching seemed so connected to anger.